PMichnal/polex/README.md

 - `-h`, `--help`: Show the help message
 - `-a`, `--add`: Add a new language
 - `-delete`, `--delete`: Delete a language and its associated files
-- `-init`, `--init`: Initialize the project at the specified location

 ### Arguments